ndevenish/Blender_ioEDM/_sources/EDM_Specification.md.txt

     PARENT_ENTRY :=
       uint  parent;
-      int   unknownA;
+      int   indexStart;
-      int   unknownB;
+      int   damageArgument;

-Along with the parent reference ID, which refers to the index in the `RenderNode.nodes` array, the exact interpretation of the unknown fields is not completely unknown, we do have some idea - the unknown fields *appear* to relate to sections of the vertex data in the node.
+This multiple-parent structure allows objects with identical materials to be merged into a single rendernode, presumably allowing some render-time optimisation in DCS.
+For nodes with multiple entries, the node can be effectively split into multiple objects, the `indexStart` field determines the entry in the index table which  starts defining the faces of the objects.

+In addition, each object entry has a `damageArgument` field.
+This is used to determine part visibility as the damage to the object in the game progresses.
+For objects unrelated to damage modelling, this is set to `-1`.

-However, the vertex data itself has four entries for it's 'position' field - and the fourth entry definitely refers to the index in this `PARENTDATA.parents` array.
-Thus, having range information here would appear to be redundant.
+One unknown, however, is that the vertex data itself has four entries for it's 'position' field - and the fourth entry seems to refer to the index in this `PARENTDATA.parents` array.
+Thus, it appears that this information is duplicated, so some uncertainty remains.

-This layout is required because, for efficiency reasons; many separate objects with identical materials are often merged into a single `RenderNode`, and the associated data used for separation.

 This structure also appears to be related to the index count of `model::RNControlNode`.
 In particular: there appears to be one `RNControlNode`